-You bought your Super Six because its dependability and long-lasting quality appealed to your senses; so why would you be okay with anything but the best when it comes to the highest quality auto parts?
-Auto enthusiasts know that unique looks is built into each American Motors, and know that only the best repair Super Six parts will suffice when your car or truck needs fixing.
-Make no mistake, you didn't buy your Super Six unless you understood you would be getting power and value both impeccably combined into one vehicle.
+You bought your Super Six because its reliability and long-lasting quality appealed to your senses; so why would you be okay with anything but the best when it comes to the highest quality auto parts?
+Auto enthusiasts know that a fun brand is built into each American Motors, and know that only the best repair Super Six parts will suffice when your car or truck needs fixing.
+Make no mistake, you didn't buy your Super Six unless you understood you would be getting power and American style both impeccably combined into one vehicle.
 Anyone who operates a American Motors knows that when it comes to maintaining their automobile only the highest quality replacement parts will do.

 Keeping the interiors of our cars and trucks cool and comfortable has been possible since HVAC was pioneered around 70 years ago.
 The lifeblood of the air conditioning system is a refrigerant called R134a.
 The refrigerant emits cold air after a simple thermal reaction, and the A/C condenser on your American Motors Super Six acts like a radiator (it also looks like one) by cooling the refrigerant after it leaves the compressor, and then sends it to the drier and expansion valve.
 You can locate your American Motors Super Six A/C condenser sitting right in front of your radiator, as that is the easiest place to soak up air while your car is driving.
 If you notice the A/C condenser is leaking, then you will likely notice your air conditioning blowing lukewarm air as a result of the lack of refrigerant.

-Bring your Super Six back to life with the best replacement parts from the experts at Car Parts Discount.
-When your American Motors needs a top quality replacement A/C Condenser, there's no need to waste time looking anywhere other than the authority, Car Parts Discount.
-Don't let a A/C Condenser repair spell the end of your car, truck, or SUV, and don't gamble with its condition by buying anything but the best replacement parts.
+Get your Super Six back on the road with the best replacement parts from the experts at Car Parts Discount.
+When your American Motors requires a top quality replacement A/C Condenser, there's no need to trust any store other than the authority, Car Parts Discount.
+Don't let a broken A/C Condenser spell the end of your car, truck, or SUV, and don't gamble with its condition by buying anything but the best replacement parts.
 If your car or truck was built in 1962, 1961, then you will find the correct American Motors Super Six A/C Condenser parts right here.